AaltoSciComp/NoBSC/content/registration.rst

 Registration
 ============

-**Option 1:** There is no registration fee, but you have to pay for your own food, snacks, and coffee.

-**Option 2:** We have a registration fee designed to cover just the cost of your food, snacks, dinner, and coffee.
-(ASC covers fixed costs of the facilities.)

-We start with option 1 and option 2 is used during reconfirmation if we get enough registrations.
+There is no registration fee, but also no food, snacks, coffe, and dinner provided.
+We will have to divide into smaller groups for lunch and dinners and distribute to various restaurants.
+We will provide long times for coffee breaks and lunches and make sure that everyone can find an engaging group to be a part of.

 Maximum capicity 50 but ideal size 30.